purple-technology/serverless-trpc-subscriptions/README.md

 };
 ```

 Lets recap.
 This approach allows us to continue using AWS infrastructure and serverless.
-We can push notifications in any lambda we deploy to AWS while keeping type safety.
+We can publish notifications in any lambda we deploy to AWS while keeping type safety.
 We can filter subscriptions based on defined filters on anything in input or ctx of the trpc subscription

 # Deep Dive